-The best way to save money on any outgoing is to shop around the market and compare everything from prices to cons and perks.
+The best way to save money on any outgoing is to shop around the market.
+Compare everything from prices to cons and perks.
 See what deals are being offered and which one caters to your financial needs and only then jump into it.
-By doing this you are able to compare the quality of the policy and have an idea of the best price to negotiate with your existing insurer if you want to stay with them of course.
+By doing this you can compare the quality of the policy and have an idea of the best price.
+You can then negotiate with your existing insurer if you want to stay with them.

 Here are a few top tips we think you can use to reduce the cost of your insurance:

 When shopping around for car insurance, it’s important to make sure that you are comparing like-for-like cover.
 Some policies may seem cheaper, but you may find you don’t have the same level of cover when you have to make a claim.
-If you’ve been happy with the cover your existing provider has given until now but are unhappy with their renewal quote, let them know that you have been looking elsewhere and have received a better offer from a rival insurer and ask them to at least match it.
-I’m sure no insurance company wants to lose a customer, so they will give you options and offer discounts and you can pick out the one that suits you best.
+If you’ve been happy with the cover your existing provider has given until now but are unhappy with their renewal quote, let them know.
+State that you have been looking elsewhere, and have received a better offer from a rival insurer.
+Then ask them to at least match it.
+No insurance company wants to lose a customer, so they should give you options and offer discounts.
+That way you can pick out the one that suits you best.
 Comparing prices is essential to finding this information.
 You can save hundreds of pounds if you shop around before you renew your cover.

 A long no-claims bonus is the single best way of cutting car insurance costs, so protect it.
-This may increase the premium by a few pounds, but this fades into insignificance against the potential loss of a 90% discount on a premium of several hundred pounds.
+This may increase the premium by a few pounds.
+But this fades into insignificance against the potential loss of a 90% discount on a premium of several hundred pounds.
 Although the definition of a protected no-claims bonus can vary widely between insurers.
-The fact is that accidents caused by another driver will normally have no impact on such a bonus but those caused by the insured could.
+The fact is that accidents caused by another driver will normally have no impact on such a bonus.
+However those caused by the insured could.
 Also, if you have an older car that isn’t worth very much, a third party, fire and theft policy rather than comprehensive cover could save some money.

 But third party-only insurance might not offer the cover level you want, and it isn’t always cheaper than comprehensive cover.
 The key is to always check the policy carefully and consider every detail.